Subscribe to the daily news Sign in

 EU study advises PFAS derogations for key industries amid restriction talks

-A new study commissioned by the European Parliament’s Industry, Research and Energy Committee (ITRE) evaluates the role of per- and polyfluoroalkyl substances (PFAS) in industrial competitiveness and the potential effects of a full or partial restriction on their use.
-The analysis focuses on six fluoropolymers and fluorinated gases (F-gases) used in aerospace, defence, green energy, and semiconductor sectors.
+new study commissioned by the European Parliament’s Industry, Research and Energy Committee (ITRE) evaluates the role of per- and polyfluoroalkyl substances (PFAS) in industrial competitiveness and assesses the potential effects of a full or partial restriction.
+Conducted by RPA Ltd and published in December 2025, the study focuses on six fluoropolymers and fluorinated gases (F-gases) used across aerospace, defence, green energy, and semiconductor sectors.

-The study finds that substitution of PFAS is often not feasible, particularly in aerospace and semiconductors, due to the absence of alternatives and long qualification timelines.
-In defence applications, limited data availability further complicates the assessment.
-For green energy and clean technologies, substitution potential varies by application.
+The report finds that substitution of PFAS is often unfeasible in strategic sectors such as aerospace and semiconductors due to the lack of alternatives and long qualification cycles.
+For defence, limited public data complicates the analysis.
+In green energy and clean technologies, the substitution potential varies by application, with some use cases requiring further development before alternatives can be implemented.

-Recommendations include permanent or long-term derogations for aerospace, defence, and semiconductor sectors.
-In aerospace, a time-unlimited derogation with a review every 10–15 years is suggested, along with funding for alternative materials and end-of-life studies.
-For defence, the study calls for supply chain mapping and gradual substitution aligned with European security needs.
+The study recommends time-unlimited derogations for PFAS use in aerospace, defence, and semiconductors.
+In aerospace, it suggests periodic review every 10–15 years and support for alternative development.
+For defence, it calls for comprehensive supply chain mapping and gradual substitution aligned with security priorities.

-Cross-sector recommendations include increasing research on PFAS impacts and establishing an innovation fund to support alternative development and emissions control.
+Cross-sector recommendations include strengthening research into the health and environmental effects of fluoropolymers and establishing an innovation fund to support emissions control and the development of alternatives.

 Share